 Because of their ability to reach obscure areas of your home and disperse over wide areas of the buildings they infest, carpet beetles are extremely difficult to eliminate for homeowners on their own.

-When it comes to eliminating pest pressures of every shape and size while preventing them from coming back tomorrow, no one does it better than Guard Pest Control.
+When it comes to eliminating pest pressures of every shape and size in Western Washington while preventing them from coming back tomorrow, no one does it better than Guard Pest Control.
 If carpet beetles are tearing up your belongings, contact us today to learn about our home pest control and commercial pest control and find out why Snohomish residents trust us for all their home pest control needs.

 Call For A Free Quote